intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ![diffing_2](https://user-images.githubusercontent.com/11327974/77664228-5d207180-6fc1-11ea-8b6c-74a47f6839d5.PNG)

-Most of the patch was done in the CSearchRoot and CSearchCrawlScopeManager class methods.
+Most of the patch was done in the CSearchCrawlScopeManager and CSearchRoot class.
 In January, SearchCrawlScopeManager was patched, and in February, SearchRoot was patched.
-Both class contained the same change, so we focused on the recently patched CSearchRoot.
+Both class contained the same change, so we focused on CSearchRoot patched recently.

 Patch details are as follows :

+A routine for specifying critical areas has been added.
 Usually ExclusiveLock and ShardLock are techniques used when a shared resource exists.
-It seemed that a vulnerability occurred in the process of reading and writing CSearchRoot object's data(shared resource).
+It seemed that a vulnerability occurred in the process of reading and writing shared resource (CSearchRoot object's data)

 ![a](https://user-images.githubusercontent.com/39076499/77615091-d42e1980-6f71-11ea-8cfe-9e53c018546c.png)